-- 1. Bulb housing
+- 1. Bulb connector

-- 2. Bulb retaining clip
+- 2. Tabs

-- 9. Install the new bulb by clipping it to the connector.
+- 8. Install bulb connector to new bulb.

-NOTICE Never touch glass portion of a halogen bulb with bare fingers, it shortens its operating life.
-If glass is touched, clean it with isopropyl alcohol and a clean cloth.
+NOTICE Never touch glass portion of an halogen bulb with bare fingers, it shortens its operating life.
+If glass is touched, clean it with isopropyl alcohol which will not leave a film on the bulb.